Ossobuco alla Milanese | Authentic Italian Recipe

 1 tsp. fresh chopped parsley

-In an appropriately-sized pot, bring the broth up to a simmer.
+In a small pot, bring the broth up to a simmer.
 Meanwhile, prep the veal.
 There should be a ring of tough fat around the edge of the meat.
 In 4-5 places around the diameter of the veal, slice through this with a sharp knife or kitchen shears.
 This will help the meat lie flat as it cooks.
 Spread flour on a plate and dust the veal in it so that the meat is completely coated on all sides.

 Add the butter and olive oil into a skillet over medium heat.
 When the butter has melted, add the onion and sauté until it is tender.
 Use a spoon to remove the onion from the pan and set aside in a small dish.
 Be sure the drain the butter/oil back into the pan.